farhadkhodaei/smart-home-with-stm32f103zet6-enc28j60/README.md

 PF6-9 LEDs (4 LEDs).

-A screenshot of the smartlight system when used by a phone is shown tn the file: ScreenShot.jpg
+A screenshot of the smartlight system when used by a phone is shown in the file: ScreenShot.jpg